 Tell me about yourself and your teaching journey

 Rutledge Scholar- I have gained exceptional opportunities working with young children in the Rutledge Institute preschool.
-I work one-on-one with students, teach lessons and plan activities, while bonding with the students and their families.
+I work one-on-one with students, teach lessons and plan activities while bonding with the students and their families.
 I was interviewed for the PASSHE #Prepared4Pa video about the Rutledge Institute Program.
 Within the next year, I will gain more field experience and enrichment opportunities in the K-4 levels.

 Check out a video about the Rutledge Institute for Early Ed Childhood program:

-When I met Rebecca, I was inspired by her dedication to her coursework, her creativity, and her involvement in the university.
+When I met Rebecca, I was inspired by her dedication to her coursework, creativity, and involvement in the university.
 She has been a role model for me and has inspired me to have confidence in my abilities to be a leader.
 Rebecca will be a creative, accepting, and influential teacher!

 Why is it important for future teachers to take on a leadership role during their college career?

-Grace: In the years I have been studying at Cal U, I have been a leader in the Rutledge Institute Scholarship, the vice president of SPSEA (Student Pennsylvania State Education Association), and a student peer mentor.
+Grace: In the years I have been studying at Cal U, I have been a leader in the Rutledge Institute Scholarship, the vice president of SPSEA (Student Pennsylvania State Education Association), and a peer mentor.
 Next semester, I will continue my involvement in these organizations.
-I will serve as the Vice President of Kappa Delta Pi, which is a National Educational Honor Society, and the Committee Chairperson of SPSEA.
+I will serve as the Vice President of Kappa Delta Pi, a National Educational Honor Society, and the Committee Chairperson of SPSEA.

 Leadership roles set you up to be a leader in your own classroom.
 I can’t think of any effective teacher that is not a leader, so these roles give you a jump start and some practice leading before you have to do it on your own.